nlbeaird/nlbeaird.github.io/_pages/research.md

 toc: true
 ---

-Most of my work revolves around making observations of key high latitude processes.
+Most of my academic research revolves around making observations of key high latitude processes.
 The sections below give an overview of this work.

 For a sense of this of how this happens, check out some reflections on life at sea from our team in Sermilik Fjord in 2015: